 In 2013, I spent some time in the Bay area to investigate how sustainable start-ups might achieve scale, followed by a visiting Fellowship at Yale University, where I was teaching and doing research at the Yale School of Forestry and Environmental Studies and running workshops for entrepreneurial initiatives such as the Sabin Prize and the Thorne Prize for Social Innovation in Health at Yale.

 Before, I worked for DHL, Accenture and ING.
-I’ve always demonstrated a great interest in how sustainability may be embedded in business practices.
+I’ve always been fascinated about how sustainability may be embedded in business practices.
 Through my work I regularly advise and works with delegates from a wide range of FTSE 100 companies, SMEs and start-ups.